We live conservative treatment of scoliosis almost 24/7. As a result, I see parallels to living life with scoliosis everywhere.

 Parents are told repeatedly, as we were, when we pressed our daughter’s orthopedic surgeon on scoliosis exercise recommendations, “Just wear the brace.”
 SO NOT EMPOWERING.

 From a parental perspective, when your child is diagnosed with scoliosis (or if you are an adult with scoliosis) you are sentenced to living a life of constant worry.
-Is the spine bending, twisting or collapsing with each movement?
+Is the spine bending, twisting, or collapsing with each movement?
 Is Johnny sitting the right way in math class?
 What is the right way?
 Which activities could potentially harm his already compromised spine?
-Should Susie really be running track, play soccer, swim?
+Should Susie really be running track, playing soccer, swimming?
 Is that good or bad for her spine?
 What about violin lessons?
 Will holding the neck in the necessary position be harmful in the short or long term?
 What about dance, yoga, tennis?
 This is information provided in our scoliosis back school based on each individual’s spine.
 Empowering.